-The Greater Victoria School District is releasing an online survey to gather input on whether or not to change the name of George Jay Elementary School in Fernwood.
-The consultation is in response to concerns in the community regarding the name of the school, which refers to a historic figure who championed segregationist policies with regard to Chinese Canadian students while he was Chair of the School Board from 1907-1934.
+The Greater Victoria School District released an online survey to gather input on whether or not to change the name of George Jay Elementary School in the Fall of 2019.
+The consultation was in response to concerns in the community regarding the name of the school, which refers to a historic figure who championed segregationist policies with regard to Chinese Canadian students while he was Chair of the School Board from 1907-1934.

 “Our District recognizes and values the diversity of our school population and in no way condones the racist historic practices by some of our predecessors,” said Board Chair, Jordan Watters.
 “As we develop a better understanding of institutional racism and the role of the education system, it’s essential that we have conversations as a community in order to determine the best way to address historical wrongs and forge a positive path forward.”